WoSai/shouqianba-doc/en/wap.md

 ### Process introduction

-1.The user visits the mobile terminal payment page of the merchant, triggering payment control (such as clicking the payment button).
+1. User visits the mobile terminal payment page of the merchant, triggering payment control (such as clicking the payment button).

-2.The front logic of the payment page verifies the payment parameters and initiates the creation of the order request to the back end server of the merchant.
+2.The front logic of the payment page verifies the payment parameters and initiates the request to create an order.

-3.After receiving the request, the merchant's back end server re validates the request parameters and initiates the pre order transaction request to Upay server.
+3.After receiving the request, merchant's server revalidates request parameters and initiates a pre-order request to Shouqianba.

-4.If Upay server confirms that the request is valid, it will initiate the pre order transaction process to the designated payment channel.
+4.Once Shouqianba confirms that payment request is valid, it will initiate the transaction to the specific payment channel.

-5.The payment channel synchronously returns the result of the preorder.
+5.Payment channel returns the pre_order result synchronously.

-6.Upay server returns the order information and the pre order result to the merchant backend server.
+6.Shouqianba returns the order information and the result to merchants.

-7.The merchant backend server returns a single result to its own front-end page (which contains the payment parameter <span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span> required to evoke payment clients to pay the controls).At the same time, the merchant backend server begins to query the payment status of Upay server.<span style="color:red; font-weight: bold;">*</span>
+7.Merchant's server responses to its own front-end page (which contains the payment parameter <span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span> required to evoke payment clients to pay the controls).At the same time,  merchant begins polling the order status.<span style="color:red; font-weight: bold;">*</span>

-8.The front page of the merchant calls the client to pay the control by using the payment parameter (<span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span>) in the return result.
+8.The front page of the merchant calls the client by using payment parameter (<span style="color:red; font-weight: bold;">biz_response.data.wap_pay_request</span>) in the return result.

-9.The user enters the password and confirms the payment.
+9.Consumers input the password and confirm the payment.

-10.The front end page of the merchant receives the callback from the front end of the client Javascript SDK and starts displaying the pages in the payment process.
-At the same time, the front-end page initiates a query request to the merchant backend server (suggests using long connections) to wait for the return of the final payment result.
+10.Front-end page of the merchant receives a callback from the client's front-end Javascript SDK and displays the payment processing pages.
+At the same time, front-end page initiates a query request to the merchant server (suggests using long connections) , waiting for the final payment result.

-11.The merchant's back-end server receives the query request from the front page, then maintains the connection until it receives the final payment result from Upay server.
+11.Merchant's server receives the query request from the front page, then maintains the connection until it receives the final payment result from Shouqianba.

-12.The merchant backend server returns the final payment result, and the front page displays the successful payment page and order information.
+12.Merchant's server returns the final payment result, and front page displays the successful payment and order information.

 ## 3. Before Integration